-Currently Married (code = 2): Males or females, ten years of age and older who have been married and have started living as husband and wife are coded as currently married.
-Separated persons (married but not living together due to disputes) will also be included in this category.
+Currently Married (code = 2): Males or females, ten years of age and older who have been married and have started living as husband and wife are coded as currently married..

 Widow/widower (code = 3): Married person (male or female) whose spouse (husband or wife) is dead and who has not married again will be included in this category.